WordPress Forms to Google Sheets Without Zapier

 Zapier charges per task.
 Every form submission is one task.
 At 500 submissions per month, you're paying $29.99/month ($360/year) on their Starter plan.
 At 2,000 submissions, you need the Professional plan at $49.99/month ($600/year).
 And these are recurring charges, every month, forever.

 For a WordPress site that just needs form data in a spreadsheet, there's a better way.
 SheetLinkWP connects your form plugin directly to Google Sheets through a lightweight Apps Script webhook.
-One plugin, one-time $39 payment, unlimited submissions.
-No middleware, no per-task fees, no monthly bill.
+Data goes from your WordPress site straight to Google - no third-party cloud in the path.
+One plugin, one-time $39 payment, unlimited submissions, works with all 12 major form plugins.
+This guide walks through the replacement in detail and shows the math on when Zapier still makes sense (answer: rarely, and only for complex multi-app workflows).

 What You Need